rodneyshupe/Cookbook/Recipes/Baking/Breads/SimpleSodaBread.rst

 Directions
 ----------

-1. Set a rack in the middle of your oven and preheat it to 450F.
-Mix the flour, baking soda, and salt in a large bowl until they are fully incorporated.
+1. Set a rack in the middle of the oven and preheat to 450F.
+Mix the flour, baking soda, and salt in a large bowl until fully incorporated.
-2. Form a well in the center of the flour mixture and fill the well with the buttermilk.
+2. Form a well in the center of the flour mixture and fill it with the buttermilk.
-3. Use a fork to incorporate the flour into the buttermilk little by little until a thick batter forms.
-Use your hands to incorporate the final bits of flour and gently shape the batter into a dough.
-Do not overwork the dough.
+3. Using a fork, work the flour into the buttermilk little by little until a thick batter forms; then bring in the final bits of flour by hand and gently shape into a dough.
+Do not overwork.
-4. Transfer the dough to a floured work surface and gently shape it into a round 6 inches in diameter and about 1 1/2 inches thick.
+4. Transfer to a floured work surface and gently shape into a round 6 inches in diameter and about 1 1/2 inches thick.
-5. Place the dough in a Dutch oven or cast iron skillet.
-Use a sharp knife to cut a large x into the top of the dough.
+5. Set the dough in a Dutch oven or cast iron skillet, then cut a large x into the top with a sharp knife.
-6. Bake for 10 minutes at 450F.
-Then lower the oven temperature to 400F and continue baking until the bread is golden brown and crusty on the outside, about 20 minutes.
+6. Bake at 450F for 10 minutes; then lower the oven to 400F and continue baking until golden brown and crusty on the outside, about 20 minutes.
    Transfer to a rack and cool.